DirecTV subscribers still without Sacramento’s KCRA as media giants battle over fees

 Dawson said these fees made up less than 10 percent of the broadcasters’ revenues three or four years ago; now at some companies the fees account for more than 30 percent of revenue.

-In Sacramento, the DirecTV-Hearst dispute affects about 16 percent of households in the four-county metro region.
-It covers KCRA’s flagship station, Channel 3, and its sister station KQCA My58.
+The DirecTV-Hearst dispute affects about 16 percent of households in the four-county Sacramento region.
+It covers KCRA’s flagship station, Channel 3, and its sister station, KQCA My58.
 Beyond Sacramento, the blackout hit stations in markets such as Boston, Baltimore and Pittsburgh.

 Officials with KCRA couldn’t be reached for comment Monday.
 Callers to the station’s switchboard heard a taped message urging DirecTV customers to call the satellite provider.
 They were also reminded that they could watch the stations for “free, over the air” with an antenna, or via cable TV or another satellite provider.